beerose/proof-checker/README.md

 ## Proof notation

-Every proof starts with the word **goal**, then there is particular proof's name and the formula we want to prove.
-Exact proof is placed between two key wrods **proof** and **end.**.
-Example proof can look like that:
+Every proof starts with the word **goal**.
+Then there is proof's name and the formula that is the subject of the proof.
+The actual proof is placed between two keywords: **proof** and **end.**.
+Example proof:

 <p>
 <img width="563" alt="proof" src="https://user-images.githubusercontent.com/9019397/80528154-c830df80-8995-11ea-9c8b-c4564cb695e6.png">
   </p>

-Proof is written in linear notation where the nested proofs are separated with semicolon.
+Proof is written in linear notation where the nested proofs are separated by semicolons.
 Each of them can be either a single formula or a *frame*.
-A single formula must be possible to infer using reasoning rules and facts that were proven ealier in the proof.
+Formula is correct if it can be infered using reasoning rules or/and facts already proven.
-A frame is written in square braces and it consists a single fomrula — its premise and a proof using that premise.
+A frame is written in square brackets and it consists a single fomrula — its premise and a proof using that premise.
 We can consider following example as a part of some bigger proof: **[A: A]**.
 It stands for **assume A is true, then A**.
 We can infer A inside the frame due to its premise.
 And the conclusion would be **A => A**, which is the only information we can use in the next steps of the proof.
 We can no longer use previous assumption about **A** thus it was only avaliable inside the frame.

 ## Syntax